 The Bronze route is a triathlon - there will be no swim section and the hill section will cover just 5 Munros - no Meall Corranaich or Meall nan Tarmachan to ascend.
 Just come off the hill after Beinn Ghlas and descend to the loch for the kayak section.
 That will save you about 8km (5 miles) and 730m (2400ft) of ascent!
 This route will start on the North side of Loch Tay, rather than at Kindrochit (Ardtalnaig).

 Who can take part?

 The Quad is an event for those who relish the challenge of a one-day endurance test.
-The event is designed to be accessible to people of all abilities, from more experienced athletes who want to push themselves to the limit or those who wish to set themselves a new challenge and improve their fitness.
+The event is designed to be accessible to people of all abilities, from more experienced athletes who want to push themselves to the limit to those who wish to set themselves a new challenge and improve their fitness.
 But make no mistake this will be a serious challenge and will test your fitness, robustness and resilience to the limit.
 It is an event for Teams of Two, who complete all disciplines (of whichever route they opt for) together.
 Or it is possible to enter as a Relay Team of between 3 and 8 people, where each discipline is completed by two team members and no team member completes all disciplines.

 Participants should have some experience in all four disciplines, and ideally with some solid and consistent training.
 However individuals with even a basic level of fitness can complete the event.